eflows4hpc/documentation/doc/source/Sections/04_Usage_Example.rst

 two main steps:

   - a data logistic pipeline, where the input data is moved from an EU Data repository to the parallel file system of a supercomputer where it will be processed in the second step.
-  - a PyCOMPSs workflow, where an wordcount computation is parallelized across the nodes of an HPC facility using a task-based programming model.
+  - a PyCOMPSs workflow, where an word-count computation is parallelized across the nodes of an HPC facility using a task-based programming model .

 The deployment and execution of these two steps are described as a TOSCA application using the HPCWaaS methodology.